 If you want more options, then head over to our guide on the best freelance websites for small businesses.

-Giggrabbers charges its freelancers 9.5% of what they earn on the platform.
+Giggrabbers got 4.13 out of 5 for pricing even though it is affordable and has transparent pricing because you can’t quickly see their pricing page.
+The platform charges its freelancers 9.5% of what they earn on the platform.
 However, it does not charge employers anything—not even a transaction fee.
 You can hire freelancers, purchase projects, or post your own job ads without fees.
-It does offer some upgrades, however, which include:
+It does offer some upgraded plans, however, which include:

 Giggrabbers Enterprise Plans*

 SEO, including keyword research and backend SEO work

 Website design, development and monthly support; 1 video project per year